Shellfish and Aquaculture

 Ryan, Clare, Principal Investigator

-Researchers are analyzing geoduck aquaculture policies and the associated stakeholder interests to answer concerns regarding the recent aquaculture expansion.
+Researchers analyzed geoduck aquaculture policies and the associated stakeholder interests to answer concerns regarding the recent aquaculture expansion.

 VanBlaricom, Glenn, Principal Investigator